alexanderkiel/datomic-free/README.md

 restarts.
 But it is recommended to use a volume container or host directory as described in [Managing Data in Containers][4].

+## Specific Versions

+To run a specific version of Datomic, you can use tags.
+The following images are
+available:

+* akiel/datomic-free:0.9.5186
+* akiel/datomic-free:v0.9.5173

 [1]: <https://my.datomic.com/downloads/free>
 [2]: <https://registry.hub.docker.com/u/library/java/>
 [3]: <https://my.datomic.com/datomic.com/datomic-free-edition-license.html>